ddhogan/pharmacy_finder/README.md

 To appreciate, please suspend some sensible concerns:
 * people don't live at zipcodes, they live at addresses
 * Walgreen's is not on the list because its store finder page is wicked hard for me to scrape.
-* In some zip codes, the closes one or two locations may belong to the same chain of drustores, and this list would not tell you about those.
+* In some zip codes, the closest one or two locations may belong to the same chain of drustores, and this list would not tell you about those.

 ## Installation